Could I Be Ashamed When I Get to the Judgment Seat of Christ?

 What Happens at the Judgment Seat of Christ?

-Only winners receive rewards.
-Losers do not mount up on the Olympic Stand to receive rewards.
+At the Bema, only winners receive rewards.
+Losers do not walk up the Olympic platform to receive rewards.

-By grace, every believer will stand upon the honor stand.
-Christianity is the only thing I know of where everybody wins, and nobody loses.
+But by grace, every believer will stand before the Bema of Jesus Christ.
+Christianity is the only thing I know of where everybody wins and nobody loses!